Zicheng-KIT/SpeechTranslation/reports/proposal_for_fifth_task.md

 | Austria      | 36.686                    | 70 |
 | Switzerland  | 26.189                    | 56 |

-This bias we want to fix by fine-tuning on swiss data.
+This bias we want to fix by fine-tuning on swiss data (we have approximately 3000 swiss speeches with aligned text).

 ### 4. Fix Out-of-domain shortcomings